Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 If travel is meant to push you out of your comfort zone and expand your mind, you need to visit places that do so.

 You realize how lucky you are to be able to travel — while getting to know how most of the world really lives.
 To see it, to experience it.
-While we argue on Facebook and debate Twitter memes, kids go to bed hungry across the world (and sadly too often in developed countries too).
+While we argue on Facebook and share Twitter memes, kids go to bed hungry across the world.

 This is not to say I am arguing for “poverty tourism.”
 This is not advocating “helping out” at some organization for a week.
 No. What I am saying is that going to places so different from your own can open your mind to different cultures, lifestyles, behaviors, and income levels.

 It was a reminder to resubscribe to the Ralph Waldo Emerson school of thought: